HL7NZ/hpi/input/pagecontent/general.md

 * Get\<Endpoint>/Organization?name:exact=Pharmacy
   * Any organisations with a name that is exactly "Pharmacy".
 Note: This would not return any of the above examples.
 However if this was Get\<Endpoint>/Organization?name:exact=shopNSave Discount Pharmacy it would return a bundle with that resource.

-### Count and Offset
+#### Count and Offset

-The HPI allows extract style searches on the Facility and Organisation indexes.
+The HPI APIs default to returning 10 results on a search request.
+To receive more than 10, and for pagenated searching follow the pattern described below.

 * **Facility**
   * Search for all facilites of a given type